10 Best Cordless Jigsaws – Reviews & Buyer’s Guide 2022

 Honestly, the biggest turn-off about this saw is that the battery and charger aren’t included with the base model.
 But that’s not too much of a problem if you own other battery-powered DeWalt tools.
 The saw readily accepts other DeWalt 20V batteries.

-All in all, we think that this is the best cordless jigsaw for 2020.
+All in all, we think that this is the best cordless jigsaw for the year.

 2. Makita XVJ03Z Cordless Jigsaw